Clinical Pharmacology for Myrbetriq

 Distribution

 Mirabegron is extensively distributed in the body.
-The volume of distribution at steady state (Vss) is approximately 1670 L following intravenous administration.
+The volume of distribution at steady-state (Vss) is approximately 1670 L following intravenous administration.
 Mirabegron is bound (approximately 71%) to human plasma proteins, and shows moderate affinity for albumin and alpha-1 acid glycoprotein.
 Mirabegron distributes to erythrocytes.
-Based on in vitro study erythrocyte concentrations of 14C-mirabegron were about 2-fold higher than in plasma.
+Based on an in vitro study, erythrocyte concentrations of 14C-mirabegron were about 2-fold higher than in plasma.

 Metabolism